2024-25 Edition

 Faculty evaluate applicants to the program on the basis of grades, previous course work, letters of recommendation, and other relevant qualifications.
 All graduate students, including those from public health, nursing science, and pharmaceutical science are eligible to apply, but the program has a highly clinical focus and is specifically designed for those with a sufficient background in clinical sciences.
 Applicants should have successfully completed a B.S. or equivalent, and may be current medical students, residents, clinical fellows, faculty, or licensed physicians in the community.

 The M.S.-BATS program will initially offer training in Evidence-Based Medicine/Clinical Research, which will focus on the conduct and interpretation of clinical research, synthesis of clinical literature, and the assessment and improvement of quality of healthcare.
-Additional fields of emphasis will be added, including Molecular Medicine, focusing on the molecular mechanisms and molecular physiology of human disease and Population Medicine, focusing on the application of epidemiologic research and research methods and findings to clinical practice.
+Additional fields of emphasis may be added, per the individual needs of the student, including Molecular Medicine, focusing on the molecular mechanisms and molecular physiology of human disease and Population Medicine, focusing on the application of epidemiologic research and research methods and findings to clinical practice.

-The M.S.-BATS program is a two-year curriculum.
-First-year students are required to enroll in core courses including Introduction to Clinical Epidemiology, Introduction to Medical Statistics, Design and Analysis of Clinical Trials, and Ethics in Clinical Research.
-Additional required courses include Comparative Effectiveness Research; Health Politics and Policy; Measurement Science; Outcomes Research and Advanced Applied Methods; Disparities in Health and Health Care; Introduction to Medical Statistics II; and Quality, Efficiency, and Cost-effectiveness.
-Training during the second year emphasizes research and culminates in a written thesis.
+The M.S.-BATS program is a one-year curriculum.
+Students are required to enroll in core courses including Pathways in Biomedical and Translational Science, Introduction to Medical Statistics, Design and Analysis of Clinical Trials, and Ethics in Clinical Research.
+Examples of additional elective courses include Introduction to Clinical Epidemiology, Comparative Effectiveness Research; Health Politics and Policy; Measurement Science; Outcomes Research and Advanced Applied Methods; Disparities in Health and Health Care; Introduction to Medical Statistics II; Science Communication Skills for Clinical and Translational Scientists, and Quality, Efficiency, and Cost-effectiveness.
+The program culminates in a capstone project or written thesis.
 Throughout the program, students enroll in the BATS Seminar Series.
-By exception only, medical students and some students entering the program with advanced degrees, clinical research experience, or those who have previously completed the four core courses may be able to complete the program in less than two years.

 Courses